Machi3mfl/url-parser-exercise/README.md

 npm run test:coverage
 ```

+You will find the `coverage report` in the the next [link](https://machi3mfl.github.io/url-parser-exercise/index.html).

 Also, you can check the unit tests files to see how to use the solution implemented.

 ## Full Documentation